- About Us

 Kristie earned a Master of Social Work from Wayne State University, and her undergraduate degree from Grand Valley State University.
 Kristie has delivered and managed multiple service programs; including: Job Training Partnership Act, Workforce Investment Act and the Federal Trade Adjustment Assistance program.

-Lisa Gordon is the Career Liaison for the Workforce Intelligence Network for Southeast Michigan (WIN).
-In alignment with WIN’s Youth Strategy, Lisa also serves as the Career Liaison for Region 10 (Wayne, Oakland and Macomb counties) coordinating resources for high demand occupation clusters, career pathways work, and post-secondary training and educational programs for students and families.
+Lisa Gordon is a Program Coordinator for the Workforce Intelligence Network for Southeast Michigan (WIN).
+In alignment with WIN’s Youth Strategy, Lisa also serves as the Career Liaison for Region 10 (Wayne, Oakland and Macomb counties) coordinating resources for high demand occupation clusters, career pathways work, and post-secondary training and educational programs for youth.

 Meg Mulhall is a Research and Data Analyst for Workforce Intelligence Network (WIN).
 In this role, Meg works with the Director of Business Partnerships and Director of Research on projects related to green mobility and lightweight metals manufacturing.

 Hector Acosta is a Research & Policy Analyst at Workforce Intelligence Network (WIN).
 He works directly with the Director of Research and Director of Business Partnerships on a variety of projects.
 Hector assists with WIN’s quarterly reports, ALMMII supply and demand analysis, MAGMA green mobility research and employer outreach, and fulfilling specialized data requests.